 - Notify the search engines of content that has been removed via the webmaster tools.
 Specifically, in Bing, use the Site Move tool (External link).

-If you’ve undergone a redesign, followed these five steps, and your site search results are not what you’d expect, notify us at email@example.com.
+If you’ve undergone a redesign, followed these steps, and your site search results are not what you’d expect, send us an email.

 - How to move your content to a new location (External link), Google Webmaster Central Blog